swannodette/baduk/_posts/2016-07-30-us-go-congress-day2.markdown

 periods of 30 second byo-yomi.
 Komi was 7.5.
 I'm a pretty slow player so I completely ate through all of my time.
 The game lasted three hours.
 In the end I won by a tiny margin - 2 1/2 points.
-At no moment did I feel like there was a significant difference in our skills.
-So perhaps the 7 kyu rating I assigned to myself is right on the money over a real board.
+At no moment did I feel like there was a significant difference in our skills, so perhaps the 7 kyu rating I assigned to myself is right on the money over a real board.
 At the end of the game I knew I had made a lot of bad moves so I really looked forward to getting a professional